-For the 2020 HLPF, the ministerial segment will be held from 14 to 16 July, at UNHQ in New York5.
+For the 2021 HLPF, the ministerial segment will be held from 13 to 15 July, at UNHQ in New York5.

 These meetings of the HLPF are convened by the President of ECOSOC, who is an ambassador and permanent representative of a Member State, elected for a one-year term of office.
 The President convenes the HLPF when it meets under the auspices of ECOSOC and as such approves the programme of the HLPF, including the VNR presentations.
-The current President of ECOSOC is Her Excellency Ms. Mona Juul, Ambassador and Permanent Representative of Norway to the United Nations in New York.
-She will chair the 2020 VNRs, with the help of four Vice-Presidents of the Council.
+The current President of ECOSOC is His Excellency Mr. Munir Akram, Ambassador and Permanent Representative of Pakistan to the United Nations in New York.
+He will chair the 2021 VNRs, with the help of four Vice-Presidents of the Council.

-One hundred and fifty-eight VNRs have been conducted (22 in 2016, 43 in 2017, 46 in 2018, and 47 in 2019) by 142 countries, with 15 countries having conducted more than one VNR.
+Two hundred and five VNRs have been conducted (22 in 2016, 43 in 2017, 46 in 2018, 47 in 2019 and 47 in 2020) 168 countries with 35 countries having conducted more than one VNR.
 Their VNRs, and the Main Messages, are available at: https://sustainabledevelopment.un.org/hlpf.
-51 countries will present their VNRs in 2020.
+44 countries will present their VNRs in 2021.